AHaliq/thesis-defense/main.typ

     $,
   )
 ][
   Plonk uses polynomial commitment schemes, thus the verifier checks commitments.
-However we can offload this to the accumulation scheme.
+However we can offload this to the light node verifying the final $vec(X)$.
 Without the check it is fast; sub-linear.

   #emph([Think: $pi$ is an instance; $vec(q)$.
 And $vec(X)$ is composed of the accumulator.])
 ]